FACN3/w8_research_templating/README.md

    + In most cases, requires an external library.

 ###### [Read More Here](https://medium.freecodecamp.org/whatexactlyisclientsiderenderingandhowsitdifferentfromserversiderenderingbd5c786b340d)

+## What problems do templating languages solve?
+You should use a JavaScript templating engine like Handlebars.js when:

 * You use a JavaScript frontend framework like Backone.js, Ember.js, and the like; most frontend JavaScript frameworks rely on templating engines